microsoft/AcademicContent/Labs/AI and Machine Learning/Azure Bot Service/Azure Bot Service.md

 	git remote add qna-factbot https://BOT_NAME.scm.azurewebsites.net:443/BOT_NAME.git
 	```

 1. Click the ellipsis (the three dots) at the top of the SOURCE CONTROL panel and select **Publish Branch** from the menu to push the bot code from the local repository to Azure.
-If prompted for credentials, enter the user name and password you specified in Step 8 of this exercise.
+If prompted for credentials, enter the user name and password you specified in Step 9 of this exercise.

 Your bot has been published to Azure.
-Now it's time to see it in action and learn how to debug it in Visual Studio Code.
+But before you test it there, let's run it locally and learn how to debug it in Visual Studio Code.

 <a name="Exercise4"></a>
 ## Exercise 4: Debug the bot locally ##

 As with any application code that you write, changes to bot code need to be tested and debugged locally before being deployed to production.
 To help debug bots, Microsoft offers the [Bot Framework Emulator](https://emulator.botframework.com/).
 In this exercise, you will learn how to use Visual Studio Code and the emulator to debug your bots.

 1. If you haven't installed the Microsoft Bot Framework Emulator, take a moment to do so now.
 You can download it from https://emulator.botframework.com/.
+Versions are available for Windows, macOS, and Linux.

 1. Execute the following command in Visual Studio Code's integrated terminal to install [Restify](http://restify.com/), a popular Node package for building and consuming RESTful Web services: